 · 33 stalls in three barns (12'x12' with skylights and rubber mats)

 · 200'x300' grass Grand Prix field with elevated bank, open water, dry ditch, and devil's dyke

 · 120'x240' all-weather outdoor arena with 'Nike Air' footing

 · 50’ covered round pen for exercise and starting of young horses and riders

 · Large grass turn-outs, wood fencing, and covered run-ins

 · Large tack rooms, wash rack, and heated grooming racks

-· Onsite trainer's residence with a 100 year-old apple orchard and a 1/4 mile of salmon stream
+· Onsite trainer and groom residences with a 100 year-old apple orchard

-· Back gate opening onto a park and miles of scenic trails
+· Back gate opens into an equestrian park and miles of scenic trails

 · Comfortable office and viewing areas with cable TV and WIFI internet